WP1066 + Radiation for Glioblastoma

 The trial requires that you stop any active anti-cancer therapy and certain medications that interact with specific enzymes at least 2 weeks before starting the trial.
 If you are on medications that interact with CYP450 enzymes, you may need to stop them 2 weeks prior, and for some other medications, 7 days prior.
 Please consult with the trial team to review your current medications.

-Is the combination of WP1066 and radiation therapy safe for treating glioblastoma?
+What evidence suggests that the combination of WP1066 and radiation therapy might be an effective treatment for glioblastoma?

 Amy Heimberger